ddavisgraphics/thesis_LAMP/README.md

     templates::load('timeTemplate');
 ```

+The 2 aspects of the page at the bottom include setting up a template and using local variables to call information and insert php logic into HTML.
+This aspect will come in handy later and will be explained in the enxt session.
+The important aspect is setting up the error handeling, the engineSingleton, and the database options.

 ## Simple MVC Style

 MVC stand for Model View and Controller.
 It is used to develop applications and keep a seperation of concerns and logic.
 The model aspect directly deals with the data, logic, and rule of the application.
 The View component can be thought of as dealing with logic and what the user sees.
 The Controller takes information determines what model and view should be represented.